-This easy to make Apple Smoothie is like apple pie in a glass!
-Made with almond milk, apples and walnuts this smoothie makes a delicious healthy snack.
+This easy to make Apple Smoothie recipe tastes like apple pie in a glass!
+Made with almond milk, apples and walnuts this apple smoothie makes a delicious healthy snack.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-The best kind of apples to use in a smoothie varies, depending on the flavor of smoothie you are going for.
+The best variety of apples to use in a smoothie varies, depending on the flavor of smoothie you are going for.
 Basically you are choosing between a sweet apple and a tart apple.
-The way I look at it there are many, many fruits I can use to make a sweet fruit smoothie, like strawberries, mangos and peaches.
-So when I am making an apple smoothie I’d rather go with a somewhat tart apple to get that distinctive taste.
-But kids might prefer a sweeter one.
-Additionally I live in an area that produces a lot of apples, so even in the middle of winter the grocery stories around me will have 8-12 varieties of apples to choose from.
-Other areas of the country might find their selection of apple varieties much more limited.
+When I am making an apple smoothie I’d rather go with a somewhat tart apple to get that distinctive taste.
+But kids might prefer a sweeter apple variety in their apple smoothie.
 Here is a quick selection of varieties to consider.

 - Very Tart – Northern Spy, Granny Smith, Ida Red